Create the project types to group projects into your project revenue streams or portfolios. e.g. residential, commercial, retail.

 Tip: Change the name or code, and all historical data is updated to show the new project type details.

-When a large number of items exist use the search or filter options to limit the number of rows shown in the list.
+When a large number of items exist to use the search or filter options to limit the number of rows shown in the list.

 Search by clicking the search button and typing the keyword into the search box.
 To return to seeing all items in the list click the clear button in the search bar.